 How to remove ticks from kittens

+Finding a tick on your kitten can be alarming, but knowing what to do can help you stay calm and do what is best for your feline friend.
 Most tick bites in kittens are harmless, but it’s important for pet parents to know how to recognize a tick bite and how to remove an attached tick safely.
-Ticks are treated by safely removing them from the skin surface with tweezers or a tick-removal tool and cleaning the bite with soap and water.
+Ticks are treated by safely removing them from the skin surface with tweezers or a tick-removal tool and cleaning the bite with soapy water.
 If you have a kitten, read on to learn:

-- How vets treat ticks infestations, bites, and tick-borne diseases
+• How vets treat tick infestations, bites, and tick-borne diseases

 What do tick bites on kittens look like?